zolabar/ConformalMappingSympy/README.md

 # ConformalMappingSymPy

-This repository hosts code that illustrates the content of the presentation and proceeding *Conformal Mappings with Sympy: Towards Python-driven Analytical Modeling in Physics* a collaborative work of [Lauer-Baré Z.](https://orcid.org/0000-0002-7083-6909) and [Gaertig E.](https://orcid.org/0000-0003-1728-6466) presented on THE 20th PYTHON IN SCIENCE CONF.
+This repository hosts code that illustrates the content of the presentation and proceeding *Conformal Mappings with Sympy: Towards Python-driven Analytical Modeling in Physics* a collaborative work of [Z. Lauer-Baré](https://orcid.org/0000-0002-7083-6909) and [E. Gaertig](https://orcid.org/0000-0003-1728-6466) presented on THE 20th PYTHON IN SCIENCE CONF.
 (SCIPY 2021).

 Python scripts and jupyter notebooks are provided.